YugSaxena/DSA/README.md

 # DSA
-This is my first Git repository to save DSA based problems & solutions.
+This is my first Git repository to save all my DSA related work.